AdobeDocs/platform-learn.en/help/intro-to-platform/application-and-intelligent-services.md

 activity: understand
 ---

-# Application and Intelligent Services built on Adobe Experience Platform
+# Application and Intelligent Services built on Experience Platform

-This video gives an overview of the Application Services and Intelligent Services built on top of Adobe Experience Platform, which complement the Experience Cloud Applications:
+This video gives an overview of the Application Services and Intelligent Services built on top of Adobe Experience Platform, which complement the Experience Cloud Applications&mdash;Real-time Customer Data Platform, Journey Orchestration, Customer Journey Analytics, Attribution AI, and Customer AI.

-1. Real-time Customer Data Platform
-1. Journey Orchestration
-1. Customer Journey Analytics
-1. Attribution AI
-1. Customer AI

 >[!VIDEO](https://video.tv.adobe.com/v/32554?quality=12&learn=on)